carpentries/instructor-training/_extras/training_calendar.md

 ---

-#### Carpentries Instructor Training Calendar
+#### Carpentries Partner Site Instructor Training Calendar
 ###  September - December 2017

 If you are a partner site ready to schedule your instructor training session, please contact maneesha@carpentries.org with your first and second choices for dates.
+If you do not see a training in your time zone, please contact maneesha@carpentries.org.

 All trainings are offered online from 9 am to 5 pm in the time zone noted.
 You do not need to be in the same time zone yourself but need to accommodate that time zone.

-Please keep in mind Daylight savings time changes on November 5, 2017.
+Please keep in mind Daylight savings time changes in late October or early November, depending on your location.

-# United States
+# North America

 ##### Eastern time
 * September 21-22, 2017